lars-erik/python-uow-repo-example/readme.md

 It stands as a clear counterpart to the followin Django-bound entity; that has a parameterless constructor imposed upon it in favor of a static factory method, and each field is initialized using tightly coupled factory methods for metadata _and_ value instances.
-It clearly validates all of the SOLID principles all in one nice package.
+It clearly violates all of the SOLID principles all in one nice package.

 ```python
 from django.db import models